Federal Policy Committee

 - Open more public internet access points, and permit people using the benefits system to request access to a basic smartphone for a year to aid with their benefit claim and job searching.

-- Invest in transport infrastructure throughout the UK, focusing on improving bus services.
+- Invest in transport infrastructure throughout the UK, focusing on improving bus services including the Transport for the North Strategic Transport Plan, with a focus on improvements to, and integration of, local rail and bus services.

 - Invest in a national 'business standard' digital infrastructure that enables businesses of all sizes to grow to stimulate local economies throughout the UK.